-- This class will discuss optimal strategies to building the right relationships and sourcing the right deals - We will also discuss market opportunities at various stages in the real estate cycle, be it Land Purchase versus Land Lease, On-Market versus Off-Market and Value Add Investment (conversion/ renovation) versus Ground Up Development - We will revisit financial modeling and discuss optimal underwriting approaches.
-We will look at technical aspects of private equity structures, construction financing, completion guarantees, risk assessment, and distributions / promote We will also discuss time management and efficient approach to assessing the economic and the strategic viabilities of deals

-• We will review a redacted Investment Memorandum for a real hotel development deal.
+- This class will discuss optimal strategies to building the right relationships and sourcing the right deals - We will revisit financial modeling and discuss optimal underwriting approaches.
+We will look at technical aspects of private equity structures, construction financing, completion guarantees, risk assessment, and distributions / promote We will also discuss time management and efficient approach to assessing the economic and the strategic viabilities of deals - We will review a redacted Investment Memorandum for a real hotel development deal.

-Class 4 Part II will be dedicated for the review of Case Study II:
+Class 4 Part II will be dedicated for the review of Case Study II :